cython/cython/docs/src/userguide/language_basics.rst

 C functions, on the other hand, can have parameters of any type, since they're passed in directly using a normal C function call.

-C Functions declared using :keyword:`cdef` or ``@cfunc`` decorator with Python object return type, like Python functions, will return a :keyword:`None` value when execution leaves the function body without an explicit return value.
+C Functions declared using :keyword:`cdef` or the ``@cfunc`` decorator with a Python object return type, like Python functions, will return a :keyword:`None` value when execution leaves the function body without an explicit return value.
 This is in contrast to C/C++, which leaves the return value undefined.
 In the case of non-Python object return types, the equivalent of zero is returned, for example, 0 for ``int``, :keyword:`False` for ``bint`` and :keyword:`NULL` for pointer types.